The Last Leg: Overview

 The Last Leg is described by main presenter Adam Hills as "Three guys with four legs talking about the week", because Hills was born without a right foot and Brooker had his right leg amputated when he was a baby.

 The original series, broadcast during the 2012 Paralympics, was a look back at each day's events during the competition, as well as a look at the news that week.
 Following on from the Paralympics, the series became weekly, and looks at political and other events in the news that week, as well as covering Paralympic matters.
 The show features guest interviews with Paralympians and celebrities.

 Originally it was intended to be broadcast on More4 at midnight and was intended to feature Hills alone, hence the original title.
-However, after a run-through, Channel 4 saw more potential and put the show on at 10pm every day.
+However, after a run-through, Channel 4 saw more potential and put the show on at 10 pm every day.
 During the pilot, which saw Hills alone as presenter and Widdicombe and Brooker merely as guests, producers decided to keep Brooker and Widdicombe as recurring co-presenters.

 The series is broadcast live and encourages interaction with the viewers at home, holding polls via Twitter using hashtags.
 A recurring theme in the show is the use of the hashtag #isitok to highlight questions from Twitter users to be asked in the show.
 Initially it was for asking questions about disability that people felt awkward asking: the broadening of the show's remit is reflected in the questions asked in this stream.

 The show originally was broadcast from the Riverside Studios in London.
 It would later move to the ITV London Studios on London's South Bank.
-From Series 14 it is now made in Studio TC1 at the BBC Studios in Television Centre, West London, which is operated and run by BBC Studioworks, though some 2020 episodes were made at Elstree Studios.
+From series 14, it is now made in Studio TC1 at the BBC Studios in Television Centre, West London, which is operated and run by BBC Studioworks, though some 2020 episodes were made at Elstree Studios.

-In late April 2020 it was announced that The Last Leg would be "Locked Down Under" during the coronavirus lockdown.
+In late-April 2020, it was announced that The Last Leg would be "Locked Down Under" during the coronavirus lockdown.
 Hills, Widdicombe and Brooker would be hosting the show from their homes in Melbourne, London and Huddersfield taking social distancing to the extreme and looking at the week's news in a comedic manner.
 Guests including Miriam Margolyes and Stephen Merchant were featured using video relay, and each episode ended with a song from The Horne Section.
 The show ran for five episodes from 8 May until 5 June and is available on All 4 after broadcast.

 The show is currently playing at Television Centre, London.
+The latest series aired in 2025.